 The PS5 will be capable of 4K gaming at up to 120 fps and have support for 8K with no specific frame rate target identified yet.

 Support for ray tracing is another big addition for the PS5 as this will both deliver considerably more realistic lighting in games as well as some of the 3D audio effects that Sony has boasted about.

-Things are fairly similar on the Xbox Series X side with 4K gaming at 120 fps and support for 8K gaming without specific frame rate targets.
-Ray tracing will also be on board, although they have made no related audio claims.
+Things are fairly similar on the Xbox Series X side with 4K gaming at up 120 fps with 60 fps as the minimum target, although not all games might reach that mark.
+Support for 8K gaming is also present, but without specific frame rate targets.
+Ray tracing is also coming to Xbox Series X, although they have made no related audio claims.

-Both consoles will also feature custom SSDs that they are promising will deliver dramatically reduced load times versus the previous generation.
-The PS5 could be the winner on this front with dramatically faster (5.5 GB/s vs. 2.4 GB/s) throughput for its SSD.
+Both consoles also feature custom SSDs that they are promising will deliver dramatically reduced load times versus the previous generation.
+Sony has been really pushing this message as it could be the winner on this front with dramatically faster (5.5 GB/s vs. 2.4 GB/s) throughput for its SSD.